losaposta/ubuntuism/README.md

     	background-attachment:fixed;
 	}</pre>

-	Set the body width to 90.5em and give it some larger top and bottom margins:
+	Set the body width to 90.5em and give it some larger top and bottom margins
 	<pre>
 	body {
     	max-width:90.5em;